Skillz4Killz/gapi/README.md

-# gupi
+# gapi

-A TypeScript NodeJS API Wrapper for Guilded.gg API
+A TypeScript NodeJS API Wrapper for Guilded.gg API.